Privacy & Security

 Maintenance of Accurate Information

-It is in the best interest of both you and First Federal to maintain accurate records concerning your personal information.
-For this reason, First Federal allows you to update your personal information online, at any time, through the submission of encrypted e-mail requests sent to the secure administration site.
+It is in the best interest of both you and First Fed to maintain accurate records concerning your personal information.
+For this reason, First Fed allows you to update your personal information online, at any time, through the submission of encrypted e-mail requests sent to the secure administration site.
 Notifications are immediately sent to approved bank personnel alerting them to the receipt of your request.
-This procedure allows First Federal to update your personal information within a timely manner.
+This procedure allows First Fed to update your personal information within a timely manner.

 When you interact with us, we automatically receive and store certain types of information, such as the content you view, the date and time that you view this content, the products you purchase, or your location information associated with your IP address.
 We use the information we collect to serve you more relevant advertisements (referred to as “Retargeting”).
 This is statistical information used to monitor the usage of our website and for advertising purposes.
 This information does not include personal information.